 - Establish warning barriers to make the work site as safe as possible.

-- Create an even and smooth edge by saw cutting/jackhammering the outside border of the existing pad/asphalt.
+- Create an even and smooth edge by saw cutting/jackhammering the outside border of the pad/asphalt.

-- Remove the existing material and haul it to the recycling facility.
+- Remove the material and haul it to the recycling facility.

-- The pad should be at least 1/2 foot thick if the subgrade conditions are acceptable.
+- The pad should be at least 6 inches thick if the subgrade conditions are acceptable.
 The girth of the concrete should be boosted to 8″ if the subgrade conditions are not up to par.